Social Science Philosophy Workshop 2: Epistemology

 Why Attend?

-- Interactive Learning: Engage in dynamic discussions and activities.
+- Interactive Learning: Engage in dynamic discussions.

 - Guidance and Facilitation: Learn with experienced researchers and researcher developers.